What is an Infrared Inspection?

 - Leaking door and window seals.
 Infrared can save thousands of energy dollars each year.
 Know where your leaks are before you buy.

-Exterior Building Envelope Inspections
+Infrared Wall Inspections & Exterior Building Envelope Inspections

-Many times wasps will nest in the walls of homes.
-Infrared can show the exact location of hives and nests.
+Aside from a termite inspection, wasps can also be a problem.
+Many times wasps will nest in the walls of homes.And infrared camera can show the exact location of hives and nests.

+Find mold contaminants with an infrared inspection.
 Condensation or leaks within walls breed mold or bacteria growths.
 Moisture is often apparent early on only if you use thermography.
 Mold growths in hidden areas generate a unique heat signature through building materials and are visible only with Infrared thermography.

 Infrared can quickly identify cold floors or walls within a home.
 Checking conditioned air temperatures leaving registers is a breeze with Infrared.
 Discovering poorly or disconnected supply or return ducts is also possible using Infrared.

-Radiant Floor Heating
+Radiant Floor Heating Inspection

 One small break in radiant floor heating system can have a large impact.
 Breaks are easy to identify and fix with infrared.
 No need to pull up the entire floor when one tile will do for a repair.